-\textbf{SRGA \vs IQA in real data without GT.} Full-reference IQA, like PSNR and SSIM, requires paired ground-truth (GT) images, which is impractical in real scenarios.
+\textbf{SRGA \vs IQA in real data without GT.} Full-reference IQA, like PSNR, SSIM and LPIPS, requires paired ground-truth (GT) images, which are impractical in real scenarios.
 No-reference IQA is inaccurate and instable as mentioned before.
 However, SRGA does not rely on paired reference images, since it considers the distance between statistical feature distributions.
-As shown in Tab. \ref{tab:benchmark}, SRGA can be successfully applied on real-world datasets.
+As shown in Table \ref{tab:benchmark}, SRGA can be successfully applied on real-world datasets.

 \textbf{Failure cases of IQA.} IQA cannot precisely reflect the model generalization.
 For example, when the noise level is extremely severe (\eg, larger than 30), most methods are unable to produce visually pleasing images.
-However, SwinIR-GAN can produce relatively realistic output images by generating imaginary textures (see Fig. \ref{fig:visual_noise2_sub}).
+However, SwinIR-GAN can produce relatively realistic output images by generating imaginary textures (see Figure \ref{fig:visual_noise2_sub}).
 This demonstrates SwinIR's powerful learning and generation capabilities.
-The PSNR curve of SwinIR continues to decline, while the SRGA curve well depicts the trend of model generalization (see navy blur curves in Fig. \ref{fig:blur_KL}(d)\&(e)).
+The PSNR curve of SwinIR continues to decline, while the SRGA curve well depicts the trend of model generalization (see navy blur curves in Figure \ref{fig:blur_KL}{(d)}\&{(e)}).
 This suggests the intrinsic superiority of SRGA.

 These aforementioned issues have prevented IQA from being a qualified GA.
 In fact, IQA and SRGA are complementary.
 IQA can be used to evaluate the absolute model performance and help select the reference dataset for SRGA.
 If a model has extremely low IQA score, such as a randomly initialized network, it is meaningless to discuss its generalization ability, and there is no need to consider its SRGA value.
 Hence, IQA and SRGA should cooperate with each other.